Home » Florida » Iconic St Augustine-Why it Needs to Be on Your Radar

 The museum is dedicated to preserving the history of the lighthouse and the maritime heritage of the region.
 The museum features exhibits and displays that explore the history of the lighthouse and the maritime culture of St. Augustine.
 There are hands-on activities for children, guided tours, and special events throughout the year, such as the annual Pirate & Treasure Museum Festival.

 We did a self-guided tour.
 They built the lighthouse in 1874 and stands 165 feet tall, making it one of the tallest lighthouses in the United States.There are displays of several Fresnel lenses and other historic artifacts.
 The beautifully restored keeper’s house gave us a glimpse into daily life in the late 1800s.
 There is also a marine archeological restoration facility on the grounds and you can see them working with marine artifacts.
-Luckily, today they are soaking two cannons removing all the crustaceans using electric currents.
+Luckily, today they are soaking two cannons and removing all the crustaceans using electric currents.
 It was fascinating to watch.

 Climbing to the top of the 219 steps is quite daunting, however, you’ll be rewarded with spectacular views of Salt Run lagoon.
 Looking East is the Atlantic Ocean and the beaches.
 To the west, you see St. Augustine.
 This is a great way to spend a few hours in the morning.